-2. Counterparties may mobilise eligible assets other than fixed-term deposits, for cross-border use in accordance with the following:

-(a) marketable assets shall be mobilised via one of the following: (i) eligible links; (ii) applicable CCBM procedures; (iii) eligible links in combination with the CCBM; and
+- 2. Counterparties may mobilise eligible assets other than fixed-term deposits, for cross-border use in accordance with the following: - (a) marketable assets shall be mobilised via one of the following: (i) eligible links; (ii) applicable CCBM procedures; (iii) eligible links in combination with the CCBM procedures; - (b) DECCs and RMBDs shall be mobilised in accordance with applicable CCBM procedures; and - (c) credit claims shall be mobilised either (i) via applicable CCBM procedures or (ii) in accordance with domestic procedures, as laid down in the relevant national documentation of the home NCB.

-- (b) credit claims, DECCs and RMBDs shall be mobilised in accordance with applicable CCBM procedures. - 3.
-Marketable assets may be used through an NCB account in an SSS located in a country other than that of the NCB in question if the Eurosystem has approved the use of such an account. - 4.
+- 3. Marketable assets may be used through an NCB account in an SSS located in a country other than that of the NCB in question if the Eurosystem has approved the use of such an account. - 4.
 De Nederlandsche Bank shall be authorised to use its account with Euroclear Bank to settle collateral transactions in Eurobonds issued in that ICSD.
 The Central Bank of Ireland shall be authorised to open a similar account with Euroclear Bank.
 This account can be used for all eligible assets held in Euroclear Bank, i.e. including eligible assets transferred to Euroclear Bank through eligible links.